News & Trending Jobs & Career News

 Jeanette Dietl/Adobe officemates having an argument

-If you tell co-workers how to do their jobs or what they should be focusing on when they haven’t asked for help, you are micromanaging.
+If you tell co-workers how to do their jobs or what they should be focusing on when they haven’t asked for help, you're micromanaging.

 Micromanaging is irritating enough when it comes from your actual manager.
-Let people do their jobs, and concentrate on your own tasks.
+Let people do their jobs, concentrate on your own tasks, and try not to compare yourself to others.

 You refuse to help